Financial Aid Eligibility

 Financial aid recipients must maintain SAP in all three areas whether or not aid was received in the past.

 PHEAA has different state grant progress requirements, and SAP requirements differ between undergraduate and graduate students.
-If you have questions about your financial aid eligibility, you should review the complete SAP requirements.
+If you have questions about your financial aid eligibility or need information on how to appeal the loss of your aid, you should review the complete SAP Policy.

 Withdrawing from or dropping courses may affect your ability to meet federal and state satisfactory academic progress (SAP) requirements (see above).
 Withdrawing from all your courses may affect your financial aid award.
 Review the information on Withdrawing From A Term.
 Contact the Financial Aid Office at 717-477-1131 or email@example.com to find out more.

 Federal regulations require that if you withdraw from all your classes, a calculation must be performed (called Return to Title IV or R2T4) to determine how much of your aid must be returned to the government, and how much may be retained to pay for the charges you have incurred up to the point of your withdrawal.